JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7989 days**.

-And here is a just a random fact -  **The Kool Aid Man used to be known as "Pitcher Man" when he was first introduced in 1975**.
+And here is a just a random fact -  **The words "abstemioius," and "facetious" both have all the five vowels in them in order**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)